Candidate48/junit4Wiki/Exception-testing.md

 The expectMessage also lets you use Matchers, which gives you a bit more flexibility in your tests.
 An example:

 `thrown.expectMessage(JUnitMatchers.containsString("Size: 0"));`

-**_Please note that the following discusses currently unreleased functionality._**

-`ExceptionRule` also provides the capability to customize the failure message thrown if the test does not throw the expected exception.
-An example:

-`thrown.reportMissingExceptionWithMessage("FAIL: Expected exception to be thrown");`

-If a custom failure message is not provided a default one is used.